What is the Difference of a Freight Bills Vs Bills of Lading

 What is a Bill of Lading?

-A carrier, such as a shipping company or freight forwarder, issues a legally binding document known as a Bill of Lading (BOL) to the shipper.
-The BOL serves as both a receipt for the transported goods and a contract of carriage between the shipper and the carrier.
-It contains critical details of the shipment, including:
+A carrier, either in the form of a shipping company or a freight forwarder, issues a legally binding document called the Bill of Lading, or BOL, to the shipper.
+The BOL is both a receipt for the goods being transported and a carriage contract between the shipper and carrier, which includes all shipment details; the description of goods shipped, including commodity type, quantity, and condition;.

-The bill of lading indicates the shipment’s origin and intended destination.
+The bill of lading states the origin and destination of shipment.

-The BOL may identify who bears the responsibility for paying freight charges, whether the shipper, consignee, or a third party.
+BOL may identify who will be responsible for paying the freight charge: the shipper, the consignee, or some other third-party source.

-It typically includes provisions regarding the carrier’s liability for any loss or damage to the goods during transit.
+The bill also contains the provisions usually seen about the liability of the carrier for loss or any damage to the goods in transit.

-The carrier or its authorized representative must sign and date the bill of lading, acknowledging receipt of the goods.
+The Carrier or the person authorized by him shall have to sign and date the bill of lading, presenting the goods received.

-The Bill of Lading plays a pivotal role in the shipping process, serving as evidence of shipment and establishing the agreement’s terms between the shipper and the carrier.
-It is often required for goods release at the destination and may serve as a negotiable instrument in international trade transactions.
+The Bill of Lading is important at the point of shipment, for it constitutes the evidence of shipment and establishes the terms of agreement between the shipper and carrier.
+It is usually required for goods release at destination and, sometimes, as a negotiable instrument in international trade transactions.

 What is a Freight Bill?